teeseira/tech257-azure-linux/azure/azure-architecture.md

 Set up a link of communication between the app and the database so that we can keep track of what is going on.

 - In a command prompt terminal, use SSH into your App VM.
-- Run the ping command using your private IP of the databse: `ping 10.0.4.4` Need DB private IP:
+- Run the ping command using your private IP of the database: `ping 10.0.4.4` Need DB private IP:
     <br><img src="../assets/img54.png" width=600px>
     <br>This sends a little packet of information from the app to the databse to check they can communicate.